 Within our vulnerability strategy we have developed, with the help of our stakeholders, the 'AAA' framework.
 This helps us support our customers in vulnerable situations.
 Awareness, Accessibility and Action.
-By adapting this principles-based approach into our AAA framework, we will ensure that we are the network all customers are treated fairly and consistently.
+By adapting this principles-based approach into our AAA framework, we will ensure that all customers are treated fairly and consistently.
 The themes of rural and financial vulnerability within the project, align to NGN's Vulnerability Strategy.